Keynote and Plenary speakers

 Kay M. Tye, USA

-Kay M. Tye is an HHMI Investigator, Wylie Vale Professor at the Salk Institute for Biological Studies, and a member of the Kavli Institute for Brain and Mind.
-She graduated from MIT in 2003 with a degree in Brain and Cognitive Sciences and earned her PhD from UCSF, focusing on amygdala plasticity in reward learning.
+Kay M. Tye is an HHMI investigator, Wylie Vale professor at the Salk Institute for biological studies, and a member of the Kavli Institute for brain and mind.
+She graduated from MIT in 2003 with a degree in brain and cognitive sciences and earned her PhD from UCSF, where her research focused on amygdala plasticity in reward learning.
 Tye’s postdoctoral work with Karl Deisseroth at Stanford led to the development of pioneering optogenetic techniques.

-In 2012, Tye established her laboratory at MIT, earning the New Innovator Award to study the neural mechanisms of emotional valence.
+In 2012, Tye established her laboratory at MIT, where she received the New Innovator Award to study the neural mechanisms of emotional valence.
 She received the Young Investigator Award in 2016 and the NIH Director’s Pioneer Award in 2017 for her work on social homeostasis.
-Moving to the Salk Institute in 2019, Tye continues to investigate emotional valence and social homeostasis at various levels, becoming a Blavatnik Laureate and HHMI Investigator in 2021.
+After moving to the Salk Institute in 2019, Tye continues to investigate emotional valence and social homeostasis across multiple levels of analysis, becoming a Blavatnik laureate and HHMI Investigator in 2021.

-Dedicated to academic culture, mentorship, and advocacy, Tye has supported under-served populations for over 20 years and has placed numerous trainees in academic and professional roles.
-She actively promotes engagement with the wider community through outreach programmes and science communication, making a significant impact on the scientific community.
+Dedicated to academic culture, mentorship, and advocacy, Tye has supported under-served populations for over 20 years and has placed numerous trainees in academic and professional positions.
+She actively promotes engagement with the wider community through outreach programmes and science communication, making a significant contribution to the scientific community.

 Plenary Speakers